Seeing the whole picture

 A new org and a new role

-In the summer of 2024, I landed under new leadership with a radically different charter: own the entire end-to-end Outposts customer experience.
+In the summer of 2024, I landed under new leadership with an exciting charter to own the entire customer experience for AWS Outposts.

-In the summer of 2024, I landed under new leadership with a radically different charter: own the entire end-to-end Outposts customer experience.
+In the summer of 2024, I landed under new leadership with an exciting charter to own the entire customer experience for AWS Outposts.

 Problem